lucasericsson222/lucasericsson222.github.io/src/pages/language/apmaumur.md

 word order, its reversing of letter order to create opposing concept words, and the conjugation of the tense of a verb goes in front of a verb.

-Since "ampau" is the reversed letter order of "uampa" it refers to the opposite concept, and "mur" is the word for "language."
+Since "apmau" is the reversed letter order of "uampa" it refers to the opposite concept, and "mur" is the word for "language."
 So the name of this language is essentially: "Totally not a duck language."